railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 .. note:: One-off Sales

-   If a product is sold to a customer only once, you do not have to enter data into a completely new product form just for that sale.
+   If a product is sold to a customer only once, you do not have to create a completely new product form just for that sale.
    You can manually complete all the information in the order without actually creating a product: description, price, quantity, lead time, taxes.
-   In this case OpenERP will not generate a delivery note because the "product" is not held in stock.
+   In this case, OpenERP will not generate a delivery note because the a pure description is not a product, and so it is not in stock.

 When all of the products are entered, you can print the quotation and send it to the customer.
 To do this, click the :guilabel:`Quotation / Order` link in the :guilabel:`Reports` section to the right.
-OpenERP opens the quotation in PDF to enable to you to see it before printing.
+OpenERP opens the quotation in PDF to enable to you to check it before printing.

 .. figure:: images/sale_print.png
    :scale: 75